meitalbensinai/AlgoTrainingNoSol/DS - Common Ground/7 - Boosting Trees/README.md

 7. Suppose you perform binary classification on a dataset where some of the labels are wrong.
 Which of cross-entropy and exponential loss is more suitable?
 Why?

 Read about Gradient-Boosing Trees in 10.9-10.12, up to p.367.

+Solve exercise 10.4 in p.385.

+Hold your appetite for more practical exercises... the Kaggle is almost here :)